The Font Engine provides fonts that conform to the Unicode

 .ejf files hold font properties:

-Identifiers: Fonts hold at least one identifier that can be one of the predefined Unicode scripts or a user-specified identifier.
+Identifiers: Fonts hold at least one identifier that can be one of the predefined Unicode scripts (see official Unicode website) or a user-specified identifier.
 The intention is that an identifier indicates that the font contains a specific set of character codes, but this is not enforced.